-The survey is available online and if you would like more information about the Carer Survey, or our research in general, please contact the Research Team on 02 9280 4744 or email@example.com.
+In the meantime, if you have any questions about the Carers NSW 2016 Carer Survey please contact the Research Team on 02 9280 4744 or firstname.lastname@example.org.

 In 2014, nearly 1700 carers from across New South Wales completed the survey.
 84% of respondents were female, and just over half were aged between 45 and 64 years.
 One in five people who completed the survey were from culturally diverse backgrounds.